atharhasan/alx-pre_course/README.md

-this is readme file to 0x01 repo
+how i can change this file